 Skip to main content

-Tools transform your Agent from a reasoning engine into an action-taker.
-Each tool is an external API endpoint that the Agent can call to interact with the world.
+Actions transform your Agent from a reasoning engine into an action-taker.
+Each action is an external API endpoint that the Agent can call to interact with the world.

 For a complete reference of all available actions and how they’re used across Cargo, see the Actions overview.